 The Junior League of Northwest Arkansas was founded in 1992 as the Junior Service League born from a shared vision of a small group of local women who wanted to better this community in which we live.
 It was soon decided that the history and mission of the Association of Junior Leagues International and the organization’s strong emphasis on volunteer training would provide our local organization with the strength, clarity and resources to even better serve the needs of Northwest Arkansas.

-After seven years of working to improve our community, we accomplished affiliation and became the Junior League of Northwest Arkansas on April 21, 1999.
+After seven years of working to improve our community, we accomplished affiliation with The Association of Junior League International and became the Junior League of Northwest Arkansas on April 21, 1999.

 In 1998, the Junior League of Northwest Arkansas conducted a needs assessment to identify the largest gaps in the available services offered in our community.
 Research showed domestic violence as a significant problem in our community, yet there were no volunteer organizations taking a stand against it, nor raising awareness about the impact it has our community.
 Our League had already been involved with helping women and children in need on a project by project basis, so it was a natural fit to take on domestic violence in Northwest Arkansas as our community focus area.